twilio/twilio-video.js/COMMON_ISSUES.md

 [a new issue](https://github.com/twilio/twilio-video.js/issues/new).

-Participants do not receive audio from Mobile Safari on iOS 13.0.1
+Mobile Safari Participants on iOS 13.0.1 sometimes fail to send audio
 ------------------------------------------------------------------
-Because of this [bug](https://bugs.webkit.org/show_bug.cgi?id=202405) sometimes Safari participants connected from iOS 13.0.1 devices fail to send audio.
+Because of this [bug](https://bugs.webkit.org/show_bug.cgi?id=202405), sometimes Mobile Safari Participants on iOS 13.0.1 fail to send audio.

-Firefox participants fail to subscribe to data tracks on P2P rooms
+Firefox Participants sometimes fail to subscribe to DataTracks on Peer-to-Peer Rooms
 ------------------------------------------------------------------
-We have seen some instances where firefox participant when connected after a data track was published in the room, fail to subscribe to or receive messages on the track.
-This issue was observed only in P2P rooms.
+We have seen some instances where Firefox Participants that join a Peer-to-Peer Room after a DataTrack has been published fail to subscribe to it.
+We have filed an internal JIRA bug JSDK-xxxx and started working on a fix, which will be available in a future release.

 Working around the browsers' autoplay policy
 --------------------------------------------